× Review Icon

 • Night temperatures below 15°C reduce fruit set — a risk in highland areas above 2,200 m

-• Temperatures above 32°C cause flower drop — shade netting helps in hot lowlands Soil
+• Temperatures above 32°C cause flower drop — shade netting helps in hot lowlands

 • Well-drained loamy soils are ideal — clay soils need raised beds to prevent waterlogging